 is: ZA 298185

 1.5 We have appointed a Data Contact who is our Head of Practice Mr Robert Linford, LLB (hons) 1.6 You can contact our Data Contact at the postal address given above or by email at if you have any queries about this Privacy Notice.

-1.7 As a Data Controller, we will take all the necessary steps to comply with GDPR and Data Protection Act 2018 and relevant subordinate legislation when handling any personal data which you may provide to us.
-This ensuring that data is:
+1.7 As a Data Controller, we will take all the necessary steps to comply with GDPR and Data Protection Act 2018 and other relevant legislation when handling any personal data which you may provide to us.
+This includes ensuring that data is: